Curriculum

 U.S. History: Multiple Perspectives

-This course, provides eighth graders with an advanced survey of the history of the United States as a frontier, from exploration to the twenty-first century.
+This course provides eighth graders with an advanced survey of the history of the United States, from exploration to the twenty-first century.
 Students study political, social, cultural, economic, and environmental aspects of the building of the United States.

 Topics covered: